-Selyse married Stannis around 287 AL. During their wedding Stannis's brother, Robert Baratheon, deflowered Delena Florent, a cousin of Selyse, in the bed made for the newlyweds.
+Selyse married Stannis around 287 AC.
+During their wedding Stannis's elder brother, King Robert I Baratheon, deflowered Delena Florent, a cousin of Selyse, in the bed made for the newlyweds.
 Delena became pregnant and gave birth to a boy, Edric Storm.
 Selyse later said to her husband that because of this they were cursed and they had no sons.

 A Clash of Kings

 When Stannis sails for Storm's End, he leaves Selyse and her uncle, Ser Axell Florent, on Dragonstone.
-Selyse's influence on her husband becomes greater after Renly Baratheon is killed and Selyse's family goes over to Stannis.
-Lord Alester Florent becomes Stannis's Hand of the King and Selyse's brother, Ser Imry Florent, leads his fleet.
+Selyse's influence on her husband becomes greater after Renly Baratheon is killed at Storm's End and Selyse's family from House Florent go over to Stannis.
+Selyse's brother, Ser Imry Florent, leads his fleet.
 Their hopes are shattered when the fleet is destroyed during the Battle of the Blackwater.

 A Storm of Swords